rosaqq/cookie-api/README.rst

 Benolot's cookie API, python version
 ------------------------------------

+Can also be found here: https://pypi.python.org/pypi/realcookie

-This package gives you three functions, add, gib, count, and rm, explained below:
+This python package gives you three functions, add, gib, count, and rm, explained below:

 add
   The 'add' function takes a cookie image url as argument and saves that image to a database folder.